 All names used in this text are pseudonyms.

 I wander through the city and my birthmarks bloom—this is known as rebirth.
-I see clearly now that my future is on fire, and I am returning home, travelling back from some far-off dream with the flavour of caramel in my mouth and the clothes burned off my back.
+I see clearly now that my future is on fire, and I am returning home, traveling back from some far-off dream with the flavor of caramel in my mouth and the clothes burned off my back.

 For the rest of my life, I will wrap myself in cool bandages to soothe my phantom pains: a pillar of fire, a mother carrying a headless child.
 This is what it truly means for there to be only night.

 About a month later, I’m back in Chicago, and there’s this feeling that I could slide back into my self of six months prior, back into my old concerns, and forget I was anywhere else, that I was changed.
 But when I look out at the Atlantic as I’m flying back to Chicago, when I see the Chicago River on the meandering drive back from the airport, or when I wake up to the Upper Bay through my mother’s window in New York the following week, I can only see the Dnipro river, how it glitters.

 Casey Carsel is a New Zealand-born writer, artist, and editor based between Auckland and Chicago most of the time.
 Their texts and textiles have been presented by Co-Prosperity, Chicago; Auckland Art Fair; and Bus Projects, Melbourne; amongst other platforms.
 In 2019, they co-founded Plates: An Experimental Journal with Unyimeabasi Udoh.